 If you are a new parent and enjoy riding bikes, you are probably researching ways to take your child with you on your rides.

-The best bike trailers are easy to attach to your bike while allowing you to transport your little one in safety and comfort.
+Bike trailers are easy to attach while allowing you to transport your little one (or cargo) in safety and comfort.

 In this guide were going to look at: